txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 + 1950s, Princeton Researech for Advanced Studies, massive softwre simulations to study everything from (vert slow) stellar evolution to (much faster) weather patterns to (pico second) atomic reactions.
 + The 2013 Nobel Prize in Chemistry was awarded to Martin Karplus, Michael Levitt and Arieh Warshel for using computer modeling to understand complex chemical processe

-So software is about everything and software engieeneering is about software so...
+So software is about everything:

++ And  software engieeneering is about software;
++ So softwre engineering is about everything.

 ## Principles of Software Engineering